swiftlang/swift-experimental-string-processing/Documentation/Evolution/UnicodeForStringProcessing.md

 We propose the following definitions for regex character classes, along with a `CharacterClass` type as part of the `RegexBuilder` module, to encapsulate and simplify character class usage within builder-style regexes.

-The two regular expressions defined in this example will match the same inputs, looking for one or more word characters followed by up to three digits, optionally separated by a space:
+The two regexes defined in this example will match the same inputs, looking for one or more word characters followed by up to three digits, optionally separated by a space:

 ```swift
 let regex1 = /\w+\s?\d{,3}/